The Rager Law Firm

 When you go to work each day, you have the right to a workplace that is free from discrimination and hostility.
 Unfortunately, there are far too many cases of illegal behaviors towards workers in the Los Angeles area.
 We are learning that the chief of Baldwin Park Unified School District Police Department has filed a lawsuit against the district, alleging discrimination due to her sexual orientation.
-At The Rager Law Firm, our Los Angeles workplace discrimination attorneys want to discuss this case as well as what you can do if you are discriminated against at work.
+At Rager & Yoon – Employment Lawyers, our Los Angeles workplace discrimination attorneys want to discuss this case as well as what you can do if you are discriminated against at work.

 What is happening in this case?